datadavev/igsn_resolver/README.md

 ![Context Diagram](https://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/datadavev/igsn_resolver/main/UML/context.puml)

 A test instance is deployed at [https://ule1dz.deta.dev/](https://ule1dz.deta.dev/).
 It supports two endpoints, one for redirection, the other for basic metadata.
-These are described in the API documenation at [https://ule1dz.deta.dev/docs](https://ule1dz.deta.dev/docs).
+These methods are described in the API documenation at [https://ule1dz.deta.dev/docs](https://ule1dz.deta.dev/docs).

+A simple UI is deployed to GitHub pages at [https://datadavev.github.io/igsn_resolver/](https://datadavev.github.io/igsn_resolver/).

 IGSN identifier strings may be formatted like: